-We will continue to place greater emphasis on our department store relationships and explore other expansion opportunities in the department store space.
 The specialty retail channel is the heritage of our business and remains very important to us.
 We continue to add select accounts while discontinuing unproductive accounts.
-While the specialty retail business is becoming a smaller percentage of our total revenue base, it is still an important piece of our business, and we are working to stabilize this channel by narrowing our product assortments, changing the order cycle, and doing a better job of segmenting our assortments by door.
+While the specialty retail business is becoming a smaller percentage of our total revenue base, it is still an important piece of our business, and we are working to stabilize it by segmenting specific products to this channel and assisting retailers with assortment planning.